OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 ## We launched our own event with SHIPPED23

-*"Not just content with our travels, we held an event of our own,<br>
+> Not just content with our travels, we held an event of our own,<br>
 With SHIPPED23, where we shared what we know.<br>
 We talked software delivery in all the ways we could glean,<br>
-Bringing the smartest of Octopus right to your screen."*<br>
+Bringing the smartest of Octopus right to your screen.<br>

 On November 15, we held our own virtual conference in the form of SHIPPED23.